rgbkrk/bookstore/README.rst

 **Note: Bookstore only works against IPython 1.0.0+**

-Bookstore supports the brand new checkpoint feature in IPython 1.0.

 Bookstore currently has generic support for OpenStack Swift and simplified authentication for Rackspace's CloudFiles.
+Bookstore also handles IPython notebook's autosave/checkpoint feature.

 *Add your provider with a pull request!*